awslabs/aws-mysql-jdbc/README.md

 ```

 #### 08007 - Transaction Resolution Unknown
 When the driver throws a SQLException with code ```08007```, the original connection failed within a transaction (while autocommit was set to false).
 In this scenario, the driver first attempts to rollback the transaction and then fails over to another available instance in the cluster.
 Note that the rollback might be unsuccessful as the initial connection may be broken at the time that the driver recognizes the problem.
 Note also that any session state configuration of the initial connection is now lost.
-In this scenario, the user should:
+In this scenario, you should:

 - Reconfigure and reuse the original connection (the reconfigured session state will be the same as the original connection).